RocTrades/homepage/README.md

 Notes:
 - The config starts the dev server automatically (`npm run dev`) and targets `http://localhost:3000`.
 - To run a single file: `npx playwright test tests/confirm-email.spec.ts`.

+## Development instruction

+This is a vibe-first codebase.
+See `docs/vibes.md` for the chatbot guidelines used in this repo.

+- When vibe coding with Cursor agent or a similar IDE assistant, attach the contents of `docs/vibes.md` to the chatbot so it enforces the intended workflow.